Alabama State Route 109

-State Route 109 (SR 109) is a 9.907 mi state highway in Houston County in the southeastern part of the U.S. state of Alabama.
-The southern terminus of the highway is at the Florida state line, where it serves as a continuation of State Road 77 (SR 77).
-The northern terminus of the highway is at an intersection with U.S. Route 231 (US 231) north of Madrid.
+State Route 109 (SR 109) is a 9.907 mi state highway in Houston County, in the southeastern part of the U.S. state of Alabama.
+The route begins at the Florida state line, where it continues south as State Road 77 (SR 77) toward Graceville, and travels north to U.S. Route 231 (US 231) north of Madrid.
+The highway is maintained by the Alabama Department of Transportation and serves as a connector between Graceville and the Dothan area, intersecting State Route 605 (SR 605) in Rehobeth.